-BoxingBoxing is a combat sport which takes place between two people throwing their fists at each other with boxing gloves for a fixed period of time in a boxing ring.
-Read our article Top 10 benefits of Boxing Workout.
+BoxingBoxing is a combat sport that takes place between two people throwing their fists at each other with boxing gloves for a fixed period of time in a boxing ring.
+Read our article Top 10 Benefits of Boxing Workout.

 KarateKarate is a combat sport often between two people which involves using all parts of the body to attack the opponent.
 Karate is a striking act using knee strikes, kicks, punching and elbow strikes to win over your opponent.

-Martial ArtsMartial Arts involves displaying some techniques and skills which are used to win over an opponent in combat.
-Martial arts is relatively safer than other combat sports.
+Martial ArtsMartial Arts involve displaying some techniques and skills which are used to win over an opponent in combat.
+Martial arts are relatively safer than other combat sports.

-TaekwondoTaekwondo is a kind of fighting which involves mostly kicks such as head high kicks, spinning kicks, jumping kicks and other kicking techniques.
+TaekwondoTaekwondo is a kind of fighting that involves mostly kicks such as head-high kicks, spinning kicks, jumping kicks and other kicking techniques.